-When evaluating entertainment solutions for your patient experience, you want to be sure the device and connected hardware are safe, proven, reliable, and are intuitive to patients.
-Here’s a holistic overview of elements you should inspect to ensure you select the best arm-mounted bedside entertainment system for your patients.
+When evaluating entertainment solutions, you want to be sure the device and connected hardware are safe, proven, and reliable.
+Here’s an overview of elements you should inspect to ensure you select the best arm-mounted entertainment system.

-As the foundation of your arm-mounted patient entertainment system, the mount needs to be secure, theft-resistant, and blend in with the aesthetics of your patient room.
-There are many ways to mount a personal patient arm system, from the headwall, to sidewall, on the floor or counter, on a chair, from the ceiling, or even mobile tv carts.
+The mount is the foundation of your arm-mounted patient entertainment system.
+The mount needs to be secure, theft-resistant, and blend in with the aesthetics of your patient room.
+There are many ways to mount a personal patient arm system.
+You can mount it from the headwall, sidewall, floor or counter, a chair, from the ceiling, or on mobile TV carts.

-The arm delivers a comfortable, enjoyable experience for the patient, and cable management for the facility.
-A good arm is UL-Listed, seamlessly hides the cables with no pinch points, and is well-balanced to stay in position.
-There’s nothing more irritating than a TV that gradually sinks because the arm is weak or not designed to support that device.
+A well designed arm delivers a comfortable, enjoyable experience for the patient, and cable management for the facility.
+A good arm is UL-Listed, seamlessly hides the cables, and is well-balanced to stay in position.
+Some TVs gradually sink because the arm is weak or not designed to support that device.
 A great arm allows maintenance staff to change internal cables in-place, with minimal disruption to patients.

 The device you select for the patient needs to provide value to the patient and your staff.
 Healthcare providers can’t afford disruptions with device glitches and TV service interruptions.
 Choose a device built for healthcare with a proven track record, simple to navigate and easy to use.